TrevorBurnham/pnpm/pkg-manager/core/README.md

 * `fetchers.directory` - Fetch from local directories
 * `fetchers.git` - Fetch from git repositories

-See the test cases in `resolving/default-resolver/test/customResolver.ts` and `fetching/pick-fetcher/test/adapterFetch.ts` for complete working examples.
+See the test cases in `resolving/default-resolver/test/customResolver.ts` and `fetching/pick-fetcher/test/hookFetch.ts` for complete working examples.

 **Notes:**

-* Multiple adapters can be registered; they are tried in order until one matches
+* Multiple hooks can be registered; they are tried in order until one matches
-* All adapter methods support both synchronous and asynchronous implementations
+* All hook methods support both synchronous and asynchronous implementations
-* Adapters are tried before pnpm's built-in resolvers (npm, git, tarball, etc.)
+* Hooks are tried before pnpm's built-in resolvers (npm, git, tarball, etc.)
 * The `fetch` method acts as a complete fetcher replacement, allowing custom package identifier schemes like `my-protocol:package`
-* Adapters can delegate to pnpm's standard fetchers via the `fetchers` parameter to avoid reimplementing common fetch logic
+* Hooks can delegate to pnpm's standard fetchers via the `fetchers` parameter to avoid reimplementing common fetch logic
 * The `shouldForceResolve` hook allows fine-grained control over when packages should be re-resolved

 ## License